Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 Pro tips:

-• Stagger your outreach.
-Do not email all three stakeholders on the same day — it looks coordinated (because it is) and can backfire.
+- Stagger your outreach — emailing all three stakeholders on the same day looks coordinated (because it is) and can backfire.

-• Tailor the message to each persona.
-The VP cares about revenue impact.
-The Director cares about implementation effort.
-The end user cares about daily workflow.
+- Tailor message to persona: the VP cares about revenue impact, the Director about implementation effort, the end user about daily workflow.

-• When one stakeholder responds, reference them when reaching others.
-"Your colleague {Name} and I have been discussing {topic}" creates internal momentum.
+- When one stakeholder responds, reference them when reaching others ("Your colleague {Name} and I have been discussing {topic}") to create internal momentum.
+Track engagement at the account level in your CRM, not just contact level.

 How to Build Your Own Sales Cadence